crm-dynamics-ltd/crm-dynamics-ltd.github.io/src/content/docs/Changelogs/quote-manager.md

 ## 2.5.1 (2024-06-21)

+### Added
+- Ability to hide and/or exclude from calculations, suggestions by default.

 ### Fixed
 - Spanish translations containing unwanted characters.
 - Search grid would jump to the top when selecting or deselecting an item. (#836)